Ruslan-B/FFmpeg.AutoGen/README.md

 **The FFmpeg API is wast and complex and this project exposes it with minimum modifications - support is very limited.
 Please consider to ask *how to* questions on stackoverflow.com.
 The community may be able to offer some assistance but you will largely be on your own.
-As another option you can search for a solution in C(lang) as with some effort you can convert them to C#.**
+As another option you can search for a solution in C(lang) as with some effort you can convert it to C#.**

 ## FFmpeg.AutoGen [![Build Status](https://travis-ci.org/Ruslan-B/FFmpeg.AutoGen.svg)](https://travis-ci.org/Ruslan-B/FFmpeg.AutoGen)[![#](https://img.shields.io/nuget/v/FFmpeg.AutoGen.svg)](https://www.nuget.org/packages/FFmpeg.AutoGen/)